-Mexico gas protests, looting leave 2 dead, 600 arrested
+Mexico gas protests, looting leave 2 dead, 700 arrested

 The National Association of Self-Service and Department Stores of Mexico said in a statement Wednesday night that more than 79 stores had been looted and 170 were closed or blockaded in central Mexico, including the capital.

-The unrest “resulting in the theft of merchandise put at risk the lives of clients and workers in the stores, primarily in Mexico State, Michoacan, Hidalgo and Mexico City,” the statement said.

 In the city of Veracruz, 50 establishments including convenience stores, supermarkets and big-box outlets suffered looting, according to a preliminary count by the local chamber of commerce Wednesday.
-Store guards were overrun by crowds who carried off clothing, food, washing machines, televisions, DVD players and refrigerators.

-Extra police patrols were deployed, and at least 14 people were detained, the state government reported.
-At one supermarket officers fired into the air to disperse the multitudes.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.